MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/netwnv/Set-NetVirtualizationCustomerRoute.md

 This command changes the metric value to 3 for a Customer Route that has the specified destination prefix.

-### Example 2: Change a metric value for mulitple Customer Routes
+### Example 2: Change a metric value for multiple Customer Routes
 ```
 PS C:\>Get-NetVirtualizationCustomerRoute -NextHop "172.16.0.1" | Set-NetVirtualizationCustomerRoute -Metric 3
 ```